Mr-mist23110/log/README.md

 was DISGUSTING.
 Well thats it.

 **8/20/2020**
-so iv'e been wondering why did github choose coffescript for their coding language since i haven't learned to code this language.
-I cant do any thing I can only **BOLD** words. thanks :)
+so iv'e been wondering why did github choose Coffescript for their coding language since i haven't learned to code this language.
+I cant do any thing I can only **BOLD** words. thanks for listenig :)

+**8/21/2020**
+so today I had a busy day first I had to go out to get our laptpos.
+Then, we had to get out of the house again to get my books at a diffrent school.
+After that, we went out for a walk for a long time and it was really fun.